maheshakya/maheshakya.github.io/_posts/2014-05-18-preparing-a-bench-marking-data-set-using-singula-value-decomposition-on-movielens-data.markdown

 movie_indices, user_indices = {}, {}

 for i in range(len(movies)):
-    movie_indices[movies.values[i]] = i
+    movie_indices[movies[i]] = i

 for i in range(len(users)):
-    user_indices[users.values[i]] = i
+    user_indices[users[i]] = i
 {% endhighlight %}

-As the user IDs and movie IDs are not consecutive number, a proper mapping is required.
+As the user IDs and movie IDs are not continueous integers(there are missing numbers inbetween), a proper mapping is required.
 It will be used when inserting data into the matrix.
 At this point, you can delete the loaded data frame in order to save memory.
 But it is optional.

 4)  Creating the sparse matrix and inserting data.
 {% highlight python %}